Dumplings-Reloaded/related-items/README.md

-# Front-end Capstone - Related Items Module
+# Front-end Capstone - Related Items Module ==> SDCapstone

 > Project description
+Related Items module created by Wilson for FEC then taken over by Koboh for SDC.

 ## Related Projects